jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

   - Define custom provisioning logic for resources can that be outside of CloudFormation (on-premises resources, 3rd party resources...).
   - Have custom scripts run during create / update / delete through Lambda functions (running a Lambda function to empty an S3 bucket before being deleted).
 - Defined in the template using `AWS::CloudFormation::CustomResource` or `Custom::MyCustomResourceTypeName` **(recommended)**
-- Backed by a Lambda function (most common) or an SNS topic.
+- Backed by a Lambda (Lambda-backed) function (most common) or an SNS topic.

 ## 17.1.
 How to define a Custom Resource?